Preparing for an Autism Diagnostic Appointment as a Teen or Adult

 Language

-• Language disorders
+• Language difficulties

-• Repetition of phrases, words or sounds (echolalia)
+• Repetition of phrases, words, or sounds (echolalia)

 • Speaking too loudly or too softly